Cambodia healthcare System

 Learn about the Healthcare & Insurance Options for Expats in Cambodia

-The falling fertility rate is the biggest impediment to the country’s population growth in the future.
-Although the rate of poverty is less than 20%, the quality of healthcare continues to remain somewhat below the globally accepted standards.
-Expats and travelers are expected to obtain international health insurance before visiting or moving to the country.
+Poverty has declined significantly over the last two decades, but remains an important policy challenge.
+Most recent national estimates put the poverty rate in the high-teens (around 16–18% depending on the metric and year).
+The Cambodia healthcare System capacity and service coverage have improved, but remain uneven: service access and quality are substantially better in urban centres (Phnom Penh, Siem Reap) than in remote rural and border areas.
+Expats and travelers are expected to obtain international health insurance Cambodia before visiting or moving to the country.
 It helps them access top-notch healthcare services both within the country and beyond it.
-You can get details about the traveler’s health information and vaccination in Cambodia at CDC.
+You can get details about the traveler’s health information and vaccination in Cambodia at the CDC.

 How the Cambodian Healthcare Works for Expats

 The clinics in the country offer essential treatments, while the hospitals contain specialist departments.
 Visitors traveling to and expats living in the country usually prefer receiving medical care and treatment at private clinics and hospitals rather than at public hospitals.
-Along with superior standards of medical services, private clinics and hospitals in the capital city of Phnom Penh offer services of medical translation and evacuation depending on the gravity of the situation.
+Along with superior standards of medical services, private clinics and hospitals, under the Cambodia healthcare System, in the capital city of Phnom Penh offer services of medical translation and evacuation depending on the gravity of the situation.

 Public Healthcare in Cambodia

 The Cambodian healthcare system and its inadequate medical infrastructure are not up to par with Western standards.
 There is hardly any high-level healthcare available in rural areas or the major cities of the country.
 In case of a medical emergency, air evacuation to Thailand or Singapore is the only option for expats to get better treatment.
-Therefore, you must have a health insurance plan in place that covers medical evacuation.
+Therefore, you must have the best health insurance for expats in Cambodia in place that covers medical evacuation.

 Private Healthcare in Cambodia

-Very few hospitals in Cambodia offer healthcare services that are at par with international standards.
-Tourists and expats in the country residing in the capital city of Phnom Penh are more likely to find proper medical coverage in private hospitals than those living in rural areas.
-In case of serious injuries or illnesses, it is not unusual to find Cambodians receiving specialized treatment in Singapore or Bangkok.
-Expats also prefer private clinics and hospitals, which are rather expensive.
-Hence, we advise expats to opt for healthcare insurance.
+Not many hospitals in Cambodia provide healthcare services that are no less than international standards.
+Tourists and expats within the country, who are living in the capital city of Phnom Penh, have the advantage of being able to access proper medical insurance in private hospitals, whereas those living in rural areas are not that privileged.
+Where there are serious injuries or health conditions, it is commonplace to find Cambodians receiving specialized treatment in Singapore or Bangkok.
+Expats also prefer private clinics and hospitals, which are rather expensive under the Cambodia healthcare System.
+Hence, we advise expats to opt for Cambodia expat health insurance or international health insurance Cambodia.

 Emergency Medical Services in Cambodia